Buhaiev/Checksum_Protocol_Comparer/README.md

 -finish analysis, chapters "checksum16" and "crc32"

--implement error corretion in crc32
+-implement error correсtion in crc32

 -add more protocols